 This comes out to about SGD 132.90 per person per day for a 3-day stay.
 Ren and I are middle of the road travelers who enjoy good food and drink, so this is a starting budget that works for us.
 Feel free to adjust based on your own travel habits.

 Follow this link to check out our 3-day Penang eat-inerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.
 If Penang’s street food is a priority, then this will be very useful to you.

 2. Rent a Pocket Wifi Device

-If you’ll be traveling to Penang via Kuala Lumpur, then you can rent a 4G pocket wifi device from Klook.
-Follow this link to rent a Malaysia pocket wifi device from Klook.
-Pick up and drop off points are at Kuala Lumpur International Airport.
+We always rent pocket wifi devices but getting a sim card is fine too.
+It’s actually cheaper.
+If you’ll be traveling to Penang via Kuala Lumpur, then you can rent a 4G pocket wifi device or buy a 4G sim card through Klook.
+You can pick them up at Kuala Lumpur International Airport.

 3. Get Travel Insurance